Q&A Wastewater AD Industry

+Q&A Wastewater AD Industry

 In addition, anaerobic digestion technology has moved on considerably over the last 15 years.
 As a result, many of the original wastewater AD facilities are now looking to upgrade, switching from producing electricity to biomethane in order to take advantage of the Renewable Heat Incentive instead, particularly given the positive outcome of last year’s consultation on the RHI scheme.

 Small-scale efficiency improvements have also been important in helping to boost the water AD sector’s energy output, and upgrading an existing plant is an ideal opportunity to improve its overall efficiency, to maximise both energy production and overall greenhouse gas savings.

 4. Are there any advancements in technology or research on the horizon that could transform this?

 But having recovered this valuable heat, what are water companies doing with it?
 With a typical 1.5 MW wastewater AD plant producing as much as 40,000 tonnes of liquid digestate each year – bringing significant economic and logistical challenges associated with its storage and transportation – many operators are using their surplus heat to improve their digestate management systems.
 After all, if it isn’t concentrated, the volume and consistency of digestate can quickly become a costly bottleneck in plant efficiency.

 Using surplus heat to separate water from digestate by concentration can reduce the overall quantity of digestate by as much as 80%, greatly lowering the associated storage and transport costs.
-A well designed system, such as HRS’ Digestate Concentration System (DCS), will include measures to retain the valuable nutrients in the digestate, while the evaporated water can be condensed and returned to the front end of the AD process, reducing the amount of energy and water used by the plant.
+A well designed system, such as HRS’ Digestate Concentration System (DCS), includes measures to retain the valuable nutrients in the digestate, while the evaporated water can be condensed and returned to the front end of the AD process, reducing the amount of energy and water used.
 After concentration, the treated digestate dry solid content can be as much as 20% (often a fourfold improvement), making it much easier, and cheaper, to transport and handle.